salt.modules.win_file

 CLI Example:

-salt '*' file.get_group c:\temp\test.txt
+salt '*' file.get_group 'c:\temp\test.txt'

 salt.modules.win_file.get_mode(path)